 Our top pick is from Lifeboost, and we especially love it because of the fact that it’s Fair Trade sourced.
 This means that the relationship between the roaster and the farmers has been certified as being equitable and mutually beneficial.
 For more information about this designation, take a look at this helpful guide.

 When you sip this coffee, you’ll notice a pleasing lack of acidity and a big, rich coffee flavor.
 Expect some hints of fruit and even a hint of bitterness.

 This coffee is produced using the Swiss Water method – meaning it’s decaffeinated using water, rather than potentially unhealthy chemical solvents.
 It’s also shade-grown and pesticide-free.

-For these reasons, Lifeboost’s tasty decaf medium roast is our top pick.
+For these reasons, Lifeboost’s tasty decaf medium roast coffee is our top pick.
 It’s a little pricey (though right now you can save 50%!), but trust us — it’s worth it.

 2. Volcanica Sumatra Mandheling Decaf — Best Ground Coffee Pick